vishvAsa/notes/sapiens/branches/proto-asian/sino-tibetan/nAga/zeme-heraka.md

 A group of nAga-s inspired, by rAni Gaidinliu, has remained heathen, and has successfully resisted Christianization in Nagaland.

+Zeliangrong Nagas were getting Hinduized which the British stopped by destroying Hindu temples.
+Zeliangrongs would dress up Hindu deities in their traditional tribal attire + offer oblations."Reform, Identity and Narratives of Belonging: The Heraka Movement" - Arkotong Longkumer

 ## Syncretism with Hinduism
 From Longkumer’s thesis ([pdf link](https://www.era.lib.ed.ac.uk/bitstream/handle/1842/2669/Longkumer%20A%20thesis%2008%20small.pdf?sequence=2)):